 this solution assumes the definition of an IMS AS event requiring the IMS AS is to forward to the selected DCSF: Note that similar mechanism exists for event subscriptions that the SMF is to forward to the UPF

 The solution does not assume a 1-1 mapping between IMS AS and DCSF.

+Removed Ndcsf_ADCControl_Update

 2. Text Proposal

 It is proposed to capture the following changes into TR 23.700-56.